RaoVrn/PDFify/README.md

 ---

 ## Acknowledgements
-- Thanks to the maintainers of Flask, PyPDF2, PyMuPDF, python-docx, Pillow, Tabula, and Pandas for their robust libraries.
+- Thanks to the maintainers of Flask, PyPDF2, PyMuPDF, python-docx, Pillow, Tabula, Pandas, and python-pptx for their robust libraries.